Alex-Xu-1/Replication-of-Reference_Dependent-Preferences/README.md

-# Replication of Reference-Dependent Preferences
+# Replication of Reference-Dependent Preferences and the Risk-Return Trade-Off in the Chinese Market

 This repository contains the code and supplementary materials for my Quantitative Finance research:
 **"Replication of Reference-Dependent Preferences and the Risk-Return Trade-Off in the Chinese Market"**